smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 5 London   small     16
     ## 6 New York small     14

-Now let's go back to our filtering and add arranging, too
+Now let’s go back to our filtering and add arranging, too

 ``` r
 pollution %>%